 In 1973, investigators mapped the first two of several hundred genes on human chromosome 21.
-By 2000, a cadre of investigators published the DNA sequence of chromosome 21, making it possible to identify the effects of having an extra copy of individual genes or clusters of genes.
+By 2000, a cadre of investigators published the full DNA sequence of chromosome 21, making it possible to identify the effects of having an extra copy of individual genes or clusters of genes.
 Today, researchers use model systems, including fully or partially trisomic mice, which have features of the human condition, to study these effects.

-- 1. Continue cognitive testing and analysis of synaptic function in a Down syndrome mouse model, focusing specifically on relevant genes also located on human chromosome 21.
-(Status: In progress.) - 2.
-Develop mouse models to study synaptic and vesicular trafficking specifically for Down syndrome, including metabotropic and ionotropic glutamate receptors and other neurotransmitter receptors.
+1. Continue cognitive testing and analysis of synaptic function in a Down syndrome mouse model, focusing specifically on relevant genes also located on human chromosome 21; include testing on mice at different stages of development and decline.
+(Status: In progress.)

+- 2. Develop mouse models to study synaptic and vesicular trafficking specifically for Down syndrome, including metabotropic and ionotropic glutamate receptors and other neurotransmitter receptors.
 Allow studies of other disorders associated with intellectual and developmental disabilities (IDD) (e.g., Fragile X and Rett syndromes) to guide and inform directions for such studies.
 (Status: In progress.) - 3.
-Expand and improve proteomic, metabolomic, transcriptomic, and phenomic approaches for studies in Down syndrome cells and tissues, including: - Sample preparation techniques to create suitable proteomic samples from mouse brains;

-- Fractionation techniques to visualize many of the proteins that exist in cells; - Additional proteomic analysis methods beyond two-dimensional gels; - Rigorous statistical techniques to determine whether a statistically significant change in protein levels has biologic relevance; - Methods to relate findings in the mouse to the health of humans; - Emerging techniques to move research beyond proteins and proteomics toward metabolites and metabolomics and to begin examining what generates alterations in learning and memory; and - Methods to link data from the transcriptome to the proteome, metabolome, and phenome.
+Expand and improve proteomic, metabolomic, transcriptomic, and phenomic approaches for studies in Down syndrome cells and tissues, including: - Sample preparation techniques to create suitable proteomic samples from mouse brains; - Fractionation techniques to visualize many of the proteins that exist in cells; - Additional proteomic analysis methods beyond two-dimensional gels; - Rigorous statistical techniques to determine whether a statistically significant change in protein levels has biologic relevance; - Methods to relate findings in the mouse to the health of humans; - Emerging techniques to move research beyond proteins and proteomics toward metabolites and metabolomics and to begin examining what generates alterations in learning and memory; and - Methods to link data from the transcriptome to the proteome, metabolome, and phenome.

-- 4. Study pathways that affect mitochondrial function (such as adenosine triphosphate [ATP] production), calcineurin, MAP kinases, and oxidative stress.
+- 4. Study pathways that affect mitochondrial function (such as adenosine triphosphate [ATP] production), calcineurin, microtubule-associated protein MAP kinases, and oxidative stress.
 Link pathways to relevant research on specific gene effects, and explore the effects on modulation of development in various organ systems.
+Study the biochemistry and cell biology of lysosomal and autophagy pathways in animal models and humans with Down syndrome.
 (Status: In progress.) - 5.
 Sequence the events leading to abnormal dendritic (neuronal) spine development, including genetic and cellular aspects (this research could include common developmental themes with other disorders, such as Fragile X and Rett syndromes).
 (Status: Yet to begin.) - 6.
-Study the biochemistry of amyloid precursor protein (APP) processing in humans with Down syndrome and in animal models (including mechanisms of trafficking and amyloid-beta [Abeta] production, degradation, and clearance).
+Study the biochemistry of amyloid precursor protein (APP) processing and signaling pathways for growth factors in humans with Down syndrome and in animal models (including mechanisms of trafficking and amyloid-beta [Abeta] production, degradation, and clearance); study the biochemistry of tau proteins, the development of tau pathology, and the biochemical evolution of tau-containing neurons in animal models and humans with Down syndrome compared to those seen in humans with Alzheimer's disease.
 (Status: In progress.)